DART First State: Fares

+Former fare payment methods

 Until February 2021, DART First State offered a stored value card called DARTCard that could be used to pay for single-ride bus fares or a Daily Pass.
 DARTCards were available in six denominations (Gold, Blue, Yellow, Green, Purple, and Platinum) ranging from $9.60 to $65 for regular fares along with a $14 Red DARTCard for reduced fares for senior citizens and disabled persons.
 DARTCards provided a discount off the regular fare, with the discount increasing the more expensive the card is.
-For example, the Gold DARTCard cost $9.60 and had a value of $12 for a 20% discount; while the Platinum DARTCard cost $65 and had a value of $108.00 for a 40% discount.
+For example, the Gold DARTCard cost $9.60 and had a value of $12 for a 20% discount; while the Platinum DARTCard cost $65 and had a value of $108 for a 40% discount.
 The reduced fare DARTCard cost $14 and had a value of $46 for a 70% discount.
 DARTCards were not rechargeable and a new one must be purchased once the value is used up.
 DARTCards were available from DART First State by purchasing over the phone, by mail, or online; they were also available at select retailers across the state.

-Weekly or Monthly SEPTA TrailPasses on a SEPTA Key card were formerly allowed to be used on buses in northern New Castle County.
-Starting January 1, 2021, SEPTA Key cards were no longer accepted on DART First State buses because the fareboxes cannot read the card to confirm the purchase of a TrailPass and due to widespread fraudulent use.
+SEPTA Trail Passes on a SEPTA Key card were formerly allowed to be used on buses in northern New Castle County.
+On January 1, 2021, SEPTA Key cards were no longer accepted on DART First State buses, as the fareboxes cannot read the card to confirm the purchase of a TrailPass and due to widespread fraudulent use.

 Fleet

-DART First State's bus fleet consists of 247 fixed-route buses and 294 paratransit buses.
-The agency also owns 4 rail cars used by SEPTA.
-The bus fleet consists mostly of Gillig Low Floor diesel and hybrid buses used for local service and MCI D4500CT diesel buses used for inter-county service.
-DART First State also has Proterra Catalyst battery electric buses manufactured by Proterra.
-The SEPTA rail cars owned by the state of Delaware are Silverliner V 735, 736, 871, and 872.
+DART First State's bus fleet consists of 246 fixed-route buses (shown in the table below) and 286 paratransit buses.
+The fixed route bus fleet consists of Gillig Low Floor diesel, hybrid electric, and battery electric buses, Proterra Catalyst battery electric buses, and MCI D4500CT diesel buses used exclusively for intercounty service.
+The agency also owns four rail cars used by SEPTA: Silverliner V 735, 736, 871, and 872.

-Public engagement initiatives

-On April 7, 2018, DART First State's parent agency DelDOT along with DNREC started a month long hackathon to make Delaware "the most accessible state" by finding ways to improve transportation access to recreational areas in the state.